satya24689/Drowsiness-Detection-using-DNN/README.md

   !pip install pygame
   ```
 - step 2 : install dat file from online ,which suitable for code
+  > This type is a data file that typically accompanies other files to support programs or applications.
 - step 3 : download buzzer or alarm audio file for alerting drowsy people
 - step 4 : It will display on screen by questioning sentence ' Are You sleepy' by giving access to camera.
 - step 5 : code is executed on jupyter by `run` option